 Moving overseas to live and work in a new country can be stressful.
-It’s not easy to sell your things, say goodbye to loved ones, and learn to adapt yourself to a new culture that may not even speak the same language as you.
+It’s not easy to sell your things, say goodbye to loved ones, and learn to adapt yourself to a new culture.

-But an aspect of moving overseas that scares many Americans away from taking the leap is the potentially high costs of such a move.
+Additionally, an aspect of moving overseas that prohibits many Americans from taking the leap is the potentially high costs of such a move.
 On top of that, since the US has a citizenship-based taxation system, you’ll still have to file your US taxes even in your new home country.

 Thankfully, living overseas doesn’t have to be as expensive as you think.
-The IRS has a Foreign Housing Exclusion provision to help international taxpayers save money on their US tax returns.
+One of the many tax provisions the IRS provides to expats is a Foreign Housing Exclusion provision to help international taxpayers save money on their US tax returns.

-In this blog post, we’ll dive into what the Foreign Housing Exclusion is all about and answer the most common questions we get from our clients about this tax deduction.
+In this article, we’ll dive into what the Foreign Housing Exclusion is all about and answer the most common questions we get from our clients about this tax deduction.

 The FHE isn’t an option open to all US expats.
 To qualify for the FHE, you must go through the same eligibility requirements as the FEIE, which include: